shakebugs/shake-docs/docs/ios/configuration-and-data/new-ticket-screen-elements.md

 </TabItem>
 </Tabs>

-## Pre-fill the *Email* field
-Use the following method to save your users some time by pre-filling the field with their email address (users can always edit or delete that email if they want to):
+Or, use the following method to save your users some time by pre-filling the field with their email address:

 <Tabs
   groupId="ios"